 For more information about transferring from a community college, please contact Associate Dean of Admission Alexandra Hurd at 413-542-2328.

 To learn about the transfer experience, watch videos of community college transfer students reflecting on their transition to Amherst.

 Timothy Gaura ’15E, an Anthropology major, was awarded a Fulbright Fellowship.

 Community college transfer student Al Williams joined Amherst in Fall 2014.
 Read his story.

 Read more stories and student profiles for community college transfer students at Amherst.

 Why Colleen O’Connor ’11 transferred to Amherst

 Colleen O’Connor is from Westhampton, Mass.
 She came to Amherst as a transfer student through the college’s Community College Transfer Initiative, a program funded by the Jack Kent Cooke Foundation.
-In a recent issue of Amherst Magazine, Colleen expresses her gratitude to the donors who have made her Amherst education possible and discusses how Amherst has helped her realize her goals for the future.
+In an article published in Amherst Magazine, Colleen expresses her gratitude to the donors who have made her Amherst education possible and discusses how Amherst has helped her realize her goals for the future.